golden years

 From Gilley's in Pasadena.

-It still fits like a glove.
 I wish they still made t-shirts like that.
 It's gotta be 50 years old.

 I lost a box of t-shirts too.